Naman1997/Raspberry-smartwatch/README.md

 $ python3 step_counter_peaks.py
 ```
 * This will generate a graph and print out the number of steps taken in the terminal.
+* Your accuracy might vary depending upon the quality of sensor and the value height you set inside *accelerometer.py*.
+You might need to tinker around with the height value(on line 33) till you get accurate results.